Magnesium Bicarbonate is quickly becoming known as the king of magnesium supplements, but this supplement is anything but new.

 - Poor Focus

 The other side of the story is that only recently did we solely rely on foods to consume adequate amounts of magnesium.
-Magnesium used to be found in much higher quantities in our water supply before industrialization which was much more easily absorbed and assimilated into our body.
-Additionally, this (relatively) magnesium rich water was used in agriculture, meaning higher quantities of magnesium were found in our food.
+Magnesium used to be found in much higher quantities in our drinking water supply before industrialization, and was much more easily absorbed and assimilated into our body.
+Additionally, this (relatively) magnesium rich water (it was basically mineral water) was used in agriculture, meaning higher quantities of magnesium were found in our food.

 Lastly, if you’ve ever heard the saying, ‘we came from the sea’ it’s true!
 Every organism on earth evolved out of the ocean including humans, it was only the last few thousand years that we left the ocean and spread out throughout the Earth.
 The ocean along with many natural water sources just so happens to be filled with magnesium which we absorb through our skin!

 The magnesium burn rate is the rate at which your body burns through magnesium.
 In a healthy, relatively low-stress person, the body is normally able to recycle large portions of its minerals allowing them to be used over and over again.
 But the more stress and stress your body is subjected to the more magnesium your body is burning and the less is able to be recycled for future use.